-Upon receiving a report of emotional abuse, bullying, harassment, hazing, or grooming behavior that is not reportable to law enforcement under state or federal law, the League MO and/or MC shall investigate and take appropriate action.
+Upon receiving a report of emotional abuse, bullying, harassment, hazing, or grooming behavior that is not reportable to law enforcement under state or federal law, the MO and/or MC should investigate and take appropriate action.

 Factors to be considered in an investigation include the age of the alleged victim, the age of the alleged perpetrator, and the extent, nature, and scope of the allegations.
-Before taking any disciplinary action, the accused shall have an opportunity to present his/her defense.
-If the accused is a staff member such as a coach, the board shall be notified of the pending investigation.
-If the accused is a minor, his or her coach and parents shall be notified in advance.
+Before taking any disciplinary action, the accused should have an opportunity to present his/her defense.
+If the accused is a staff member such as a coach, the board should be notified of the pending investigation.
+If the accused is a minor, his or her coach and parents should be notified in advance.

-The confidentiality of the complaint, complainant, victim, and accused shall be protected by the organization until the outcome of the proceedings is finalized.
-Notice shall be given about any sanction.
-The investigator shall not discuss the ongoing investigation with anyone other than for the purposes of gathering information related to the investigation unless requested otherwise by law enforcement or child protective services.
-Likewise, participants in the hearing shall be requested to keep all information confidential unless requested by law enforcement or child protective services.
+The confidentiality of the complaint, complainant, victim, and accused should be protected by the organization until the outcome of the proceedings is finalized.
+Notice should be given about any sanction.
+The investigator should not discuss the ongoing investigation with anyone other than for the purposes of gathering information related to the investigation unless requested otherwise by law enforcement or child protective services.
+Likewise, participants in the hearing should be requested to keep all information confidential unless requested by law enforcement or child protective services.

-Sanctions applied shall be appropriate and reasonable under the circumstances.
+Sanctions applied should be appropriate and reasonable under the circumstances.

-Sanctions that may be applied against a league volunteer or staff member:
+Sanctions that may be applied against a staff member: